 But to utilize the advantage of imagination, we will consider the effective potential, and it can be defined as \cite{Goldstein}

-This effective potential will go to infinity at the domain boundaries of $\theta$, $(0,\pi)$, and have a minimum between these boundaries.
+In this work, we will consider the situation when $|a|\ne|b|$.
+This effective potential will go to infinity at the domain boundaries of $\theta$, $[0,\pi]$, and have a minimum between these boundaries.
 Then, the form of effective potential is like a well.
 The general structure of $U_{eff}$ can be seen in figure \ref{fig:ueffg}.
-In general, there is an asymmetry in the form of the effective potential.
+There is an asymmetry in the form of the effective potential \cite{Tanriverdi_ueff}.
 The minimum of the effective potential can be negative, and its position and magnitude depend on $I_x$, $Mgl$, $b$ and $a$.
-In figure \ref{fig:ueffg}, $E'$ is also shown. $E'$ can not be smaller than the minimum of the effective potential according to their definition.
+In figure \ref{fig:ueffg}, $E'$ is also shown. $E'$ can not be smaller than the minimum of the effective potential according to their definitions.

 When $E'$ is equal to the minimum of $U_{eff}$, only one $\theta$ value is possible.
 Since $\theta$ does not change, $\dot \theta$ is always zero, and $\dot \phi$ and $\dot \psi$ do not change throughout the motion.
-This type of motion is known as regular precession or steady precession.
+This type of motion is known as the regular precession or steady precession.
 One can use the precession period to understand the regular precession quantitatively and qualitatively by considering the motion in $\phi$ from $0$ to $2 \pi$.